phalcon/documentation/docs/application-micro.md

 ```

 ### Return Response

 A different approach returning data back to the caller is to return the [Phalcon\Http\Response][http-response] object directly from the application.
-When responses are returned by handlers they are automatically sent by the application.
+When responses are returned by handlers, they are automatically sent by the application.

 ```php
 <?php